 Moreover, the human eye has restricted peripheral vision, which means that objects or pedestrians outside the operator’s immediate line of sight can easily go unnoticed.
 These limitations can be particularly concerning in dynamic work environments where frequent unexpected movements and interactions occur.

 Common Types of Forklift Accidents

-Some common forklift-related accidents include forklift overturning, operator falling off the vehicle, the operator being crushed or struck by the forklift, and pedestrians being hit by a forklift.
+Some common forklift-related accidents include forklift overturning, the operator falling off the vehicle, the operator being struck by the forklift, and pedestrians being hit by a forklift.
 The American Bureau of Labor Statistics estimates that around 20% of forklift accidents involve pedestrians.

-Operators who are not careful while turning the forklift could seriously hurt themselves due to the forklift overturning.
-Forklifts can move in both directions, backward and forward, and operators must practice safety distancing.
+Operators careless turning the forklift could seriously hurt themselves due to the overturning.
+Forklifts can move in both directions, backwards and forward, and operators must practice safety distancing.
 Or, they could end up striking an object and get hurt.
 Sometimes, the forklift falls off the loading dock, pinning the operator down or throwing him out of the operator area, which could be fatal.

 Ideally, a four-foot safety zone is maintained during forklift operations.
 The danger zone naturally varies depending on the length of the load – long loads need a more widespread safety zone when compared to horizontal loads.
 Sometimes, accidents can happen even when the pedestrian is outside the four-foot “danger zone,” especially during a blind spot turn.

 Understanding Proximity Detection Systems

 Proximity detection systems offer a solution to bridge the gap between the challenges in forklift operation and the limitations of human perception.
 By integrating advanced sensor technology into forklifts, these systems continuously monitor the surrounding environment in real time.